kavinsaravan/kavinsaravan/README.md

 ### 🚀 Computer Science @ Santa Clara University | Aspiring Software Engineer

 🔭 I’m currently working on building scalable, intelligent applications
-👯 I'm looking to build and contribute to open-source agentic solutions using Python & LangGraph
+👯 I'm looking to build and contribute to open-source agentic solutions and learn more about AI tools, such as MCP, RAG, and LangChain
-🌱 I’m learning MCP and advanced RAG architectures
-💬 Ask me about React, Python, or APIs

 ---